Start9Labs/documentation/site/source/diy/diy-x86.rst

     :depth: 2
     :local:

 Start9 is committed to ensuring that embassyOS is accessible.
-It will always be possible to build a comprable device to those sold in the `Start9 Store <https://store.start9.com>`_.
-You can use the following guide to build your own Embassy with readily available hardware.
-If you need help or want to share your experience, please `head to our forums <https://community.start9.com/>`_.
+This guide is to install embassyOS on most x86 platforms.
+Start9's x86-based Embassy Pro is available for purchase on the `Start9 Store <https://store.start9.com/products/embassy-pro>`_.

+For help with this guide or to share your experience with other, please `head to our community forum <https://community.start9.com/>`_.
 Want to support Sovereign Computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.

 Hardware
 --------